migonchoi/migonchoi.github.io/_posts/2026-09-02-The-Most-Valuable-Experimental-Data.md

 Since every XPS peak is calibrated against C 1s at **284.8 eV**, the data cannot be used to judge absolute Fermi-level shifts before and after doping.
 Instead, we use only the splitting of the Sn 3d peak — **486.47 eV and 487.51 eV**, a gap of about **1.0 eV** — as chemical-state evidence of a Sn2+/Sn4+ oxidation-state change.

-Knowing exactly where the line falls between *what a measurement can tell you* and *what it can't* is something only someone who has run XPS repeatedly and felt the limits of its referencing scheme can draw precisely.
+Knowing exactly where to draw the line between what a measurement supports and what it does not often comes from repeated experience with the instrument and its referencing limitations.

 **Film Thickness: The Baseline for Every Calculation**